-My delegation welcomes you at the helm of the 27th Session of the Conference of States Parties.
+My delegation welcomes you at the helm of the Twenty-Seventh Session of the Conference of the States Parties.
 We have full trust in you.
 Please be assured of my delegation's full support as you guide us through this session.

-We align with the statement made by the honourable Ambassador of Azerbaijan on behalf of the Non-Aligned Movement (NAM) and China.
+We align with the statement made by the honourable Ambassador of Azerbaijan on behalf of Member States of the Non-Aligned Movement that are States Parties to the Chemical Weapons Convention and China.

-We also commend the work being done by the Director General, Ambassador Fernando Arias to deliver on CWC mandate in these challenging times.
+We also commend the work being done by Director-General Fernando Arias to deliver on the Chemical Weapons Convention ("the Convention") mandate in these challenging times.

-The COVID-19 related restrictions have been drastically eased and it is heartening to see so many delegations present for CSP.
-We hope this augurs well for our work especially as we look forward towards the Review Conference in May 2023.
+The COVID-19 related restrictions have been drastically eased and it is heartening to see so many delegations present for Conference of the States Parties.
+We hope this augurs well for our work especially as we look forward towards the Fifth Review Conference in May 2023.

-This year we marked the 25 years of entry into force of the Chemical Weapons Convention (CWC), a momentous journey that we all undertook together.
-CWC has been one of the most effective disarmament treaties in world history.
+This year we marked the twenty-five years of entry-into-force of the Convention, a momentous journey that we all undertook together.
+The Convention has been one of the most effective disarmament treaties in world history.
 It draws strength from its comprehensive and non-discriminatory approach towards disarmament, and as affirmed in the Convention that:

-"Each State Party to this Convention undertakes never under any circumstances to develop, produce, otherwise acquire, stockpile or retain chemical weapons, or transfer, directly or indirectly, chemical weapons"
+"Each State Party to this Convention undertakes never under any circumstances to develop, produce, otherwise acquire, stockpile or retain chemical weapons, or transfer, directly or indirectly, chemical weapons."

-We have achieved considerable success.
-99 % of declared stockpiles have been destroyed.
+We have achieved considerable success as 99% of declared stockpiles have been destroyed.
 Consensus, cooperation, dialogue and mutual respect led to this success.

-Commemorating twenty-five years of CWC and annual CSP is a moment for us to reinforce global support and commitment to the aims and objectives of the Chemical Weapons Convention (CWC).
+Commemorating twenty-five years of the Convention and annual Conference of the States Parties is a moment for us to reinforce global support and commitment to the aims and objectives of the Convention.
 In the difficult and fractured world of multilateral disarmament, this annual Conferences in the past always showed the way through its "consensus" based decision making.

 However, of late we reached some decisions by departing from the tradition of consensus.
-Lack of consensus, Mr. Chairperson, as history and practice tells us, is not beneficial for global disarmament and would not yield anything except politicization.
-We are at an important inflection point to think beyond politics and for the larger good of the CWC and OPCW.
-It remains our hope that the traditional strength of the OPCW to progress through dialogue and consensus will be sought and restored during this session of the Conference.
+Lack of consensus, Mr Chairperson, as history and practice tell us, is not beneficial for global disarmament and would not yield anything except politicisation.
+We are at an important inflection point to think beyond politics and for the larger good of the Convention and the OPCW.

+It remains our hope that the traditional strength of the OPCW to progress through dialogue and consensus will be sought and restored during this session of the Conference of the States Parties.

-My delegation, condemns any use or threat of use of chemical weapons as per the Convention.
+My delegation condemns any use or threat of use of chemical weapons as per the Convention.
 There cannot be any reluctance to condemn the use of chemical weapons nor to investigate credible reports of such use.
 However, these cannot become justifications for arbitrary actions that have no basis in the Convention.
 Progressive erosion in the integrity of the Convention must stop for the sake of maintaining global support for this unique disarmament treaty.
-All States Parties to the Convention need to recognize their obligations and implement them fully.
+All States Parties to the Convention need to recognise their obligations and implement them fully.

-We have noted the reports on the progress of the elimination of the Syrian Chemical Weapons Program.
+We have noted the reports on the progress of the elimination of the Syrian chemical weapons programme.
 It is our hope that outstanding issues can be resolved mutually in a cordial manner.

-It is our belief that cooperation and capacity building under Article XI of the convention should be extended to all States parties.
+It is our belief that cooperation and capacity building under Article XI of the Convention should be extended to all States Parties.
 Pakistan is a steadfast supporter of the aims of international cooperation under this Article.
-Pakistan also recently collaborated with the OPCW in organizing the International Advanced Training Course and Exercise on Assistance and Protection against Chemical Weapons.
+Pakistan also recently collaborated with the OPCW in organising the international advanced training course and exercise on assistance and protection against chemical weapons.